Frequently Asked Questions

 Our paddocks are wheelchair accessible, and there is disabled parking available outside the shop.
 Please ask if you would like us to put the ramp in place for you to access the shop.
 The Hill Trip involves a 20+ minute walk along a rough track, including some rocky steps – there is no easier access than this unfortunately.
 If you’re unable to make it up the hill, it is still possible to see reindeer in the paddocks from Easter onwards, and if you make us aware that one of your party is disabled we will endeavour to come round to introduce you to them personally.

-I adopt Pavlova/Mo/Hamish/someone else and am coming to visit.
+I adopt a member of the herd and am coming to visit.
 Will I see ‘my’ reindeer?

 Do you have special activities at Christmas time?

 We have ‘Christmas Fun’ here at the Paddocks and Exhibition, which runs every weekend in December up until Christmas, and also the last few week days before the big day itself.
 There are extra crafting activities, a fun quiz and a great festive vibe!
+Santa himself is also here to see who’s been naughty or nice.
 No need to book, just come and join the fun – open 10am till 5pm.

 Can we book a sleigh ride?